himanshuteotia/example-peer-to-peer/README.md

 1. **LLM Dependency**: The system works without LLM but provides better summaries with it
 2. **Model Path**: Requires manual configuration of GGUF model path
-3. **RPC Connection Issues**: Local testing of RPC functionality may have connection issues due to DHT bootstrap configuration
+3. **RPC Connection Issues**: Local testing of RPC functionality has connection issues due to DHT bootstrap configuration (tested with latest packages: @hyperswarm/rpc 3.4.0, hyperdht 6.27.0)
 4. **Network Discovery**: Relies on bootstrap DHT nodes for peer discovery
 5. **Storage Persistence**: Database files are stored locally and not replicated